Skip to Main Content

 3. Narrow further by adding: program = 138

 4. This list contains newspaper, magazine, and scholarly journal articles.
-Decide whether or not to LIMIT results to Scholarly (Peer Reviewed) Journals.
+Decide whether or not to limit results to Scholarly (Peer Reviewed) Journals.
 Refrain from limiting to Full Text.
 This may hide useful articles that you can access using the Find It button.

 5. Let's review the an article's record and tools.

 True or false?
 When searching a library database, you should always limit results to Full Text.
+Select your choice below.

 True: 0 votes (0%)